Vendicated/VendyMachine/README.md

-# EmoteBot
+# VendyMachine

-Emote bot is an open source discord bot focused all around emotes
+VendyMachine is an open source discord bot focused all around emotes

-You can find a list of commands [here](docs/commands.md)
+You can find a list of commands [here](assets/commands.md)

 ## Running the bot